“Oogenesis is the process of formation of female gametes.”

-For instance, the complete development of birds takes place inside the eggs while in placental mammals once the egg is fertilized and begins to divide, we do not call it as egg anymore.
+For example, Once, after the birds lay eggs, the entire development of an egg until the transformation of the egg into the chick occurs within the eggs.
+Whereas, in the placental mammals, once the egg is fully developed and fertilized, it begins to divide and we no more call it as an egg.
 We need to recall that every ovum has to be haploid and consist of a single copy of every chromosome.

 What is Oogenesis?

 Oogenesis is the process of formation of female gametes.
 This process begins inside the fetus before birth.
 The steps in oogenesis up to the production of primary oocytes occur before birth.
 Primary oocytes do not divide further.
 They either become secondary oocytes or degenerate.

 Oogenesis occurs in the outermost layers of the ovaries.
 Oogenesis starts with a germ cell called oogonium and undergoes mitosis to increase in number.
 The process of oogenesis takes place in the following three stages: